 Jabra is no stranger to making true wireless earbuds, offering products with great design and good sound at a relatively affordable price tag.
 With the Elite 65t and Elite 75t, Jabra has created two products that appeal to workout enthusiasts and casual listeners alike, thanks to the earbuds’ durable construction and comparable internals.

-Editor’s note: this article was updated on May 11, 2021, to include a contents menu and new frequency response and noise cancelling charts for the Elite 75t.
+Editor’s note: this article was updated on May 11, 2021, to include a contents menu and new frequency response and noise canceling charts for the Elite 75t.

 How are the earbuds designed?